-A hearing impairment is a hearing loss that prevents an individual from receiving sounds — either completely or partially — through their ear.
+Hearing impairment is a hearing loss that prevents an individual from receiving sounds — either completely or partially — through their ear.
 A mild loss can result in the individual having difficulty hearing faint speech or noises in another room, while a severe hearing loss can result in a person not being able to distinguish any sounds.
 Types of hearing loss include: conductive, sensorineural, mixed, and central.

-A visual impairment is one that causes an individual to lose sight with the naked eye.
+Visual impairment is one that causes an individual to lose sight with the naked eye.
 Visual impairments usually result in partial or complete blindness, the latter of which can make employment with a traditional employer difficult.

 Chronic Health Impairments

 Chronic health impairments can vary widely and are the result of a chronic condition such as heart disease, diabetes, obesity, or Crohn's disease, among others.
 The existence of these conditions can make it difficult for workers to juggle part-time or full-time employment while keeping up on their health care regimen.
 Because of this, reasonable accommodation may need to be made.